jedd/nomad-recipes/README.md

 Hashicorp's Nomad is an easier-to-use-than-k8s container (and more) suite.

-However, recipes are thin on the ground, so this is my small contribution.
+However collections of recipes are thin on the ground, so this is my small contribution.

+I hasten to qualify that with 'these recipes work, at least in my environment, but are certainly not likely, let alone guaranteed, to be best practice'.

 There's a collection of .nomad files (the actual job definitions themselves) as well as copies or extracts of my docker and nomad daemon configuration files -- the latter are under the ./etc/ directory.